Section F: Professional Conduct & Scope of Practice – Overview

 F-01: Describe the BACB’s RBT Supervision Requirements and the Role of RBTs in the Service-Delivery System

-- Supervision must cover at least 5% of the RBT’s total ABA service hours
+- Supervision covers at least 5% of the hours you provide behaviour-analytic services each month

 F-02: Respond Appropriately to Feedback and Maintain or Improve Performance Accordingly